jenting/longhorn/enhancements/20210525-async-pull-backups.md

    3. Check if `time.Now() - the default BackupTarget CR status.lastSyncedAt >= spec.pollInterval`.
      - If no, skip the current reconcile process.
      - If yes:
        1. Call the longhorn engine to list all the backup volumes `backup ls --volume-only` from the remote backup target `backupStoreBackupVolumes`.
-If the remote backup target is not available, updates the BackupTarget CR `status.available=false` and `status.lastSyncedAt=time.Now()`, then skip the current reconcile process.
+If the remote backup target is not available:
+          1. deletes all BackupVolume CR.
+          2. updates the BackupTarget CR `status.available=false` and `status.lastSyncedAt=time.Now()`
+          3. skip the current reconcile process.
        2. List in cluster BackupVolume CRs `clusterBackupVolumes`.
        3. Find the difference backup volumes `backupVolumesToPull = backupStoreBackupVolumes - clusterBackupVolumes` and create BackupVolume CR `metadata.name` + `spec.forceSync = true`.
        4. Find the difference backup volumes `backupVolumesToDelete = clusterBackupVolumes - backupStoreBackupVolumes` and delete BackupVolume CR.